loopbackio/loopback-datasource-juggler/docs/roadmap.md

-jugglingdb-roadmap - The Future of JugglingDB
+loopback-connector-roadmap - The Future of LoopbackData
 =============================================

 ## DOCUMENTATION